 Easter Chocolate Bark

 Wedges of chocolate bark are perfect any time of year and make such a simple sweet treat for classroom parties.
 This also makes a wonderful edible gift โ€“ try stacking pieces between some parchment paper and tying them with a pink or purple ribbon!

-• Replace the pretzels with chopped nuts, like almonds, or include both!
+• Pretzel sticks.
+I add broken up pretzel sticks for the sweet/salty balance.
+You can replace the pretzels with chopped nuts, like almonds, or include both!

-• If you can find Easter-style sprinkles, a tablespoon of those scattered over the top would be so cute.
+• Pastel colored M&Ms. I also add on some M&Ms. If you can find Easter-style sprinkles, a tablespoon of those scattered over the top would be so cute.

+Easter Chocolate Bark